 Sails in the Desert

 Named after the imposing white sails that crown its roof, Sails in the Desert is Ayers Rock Resort's premium hotel.
-Providing guests with 5-star sophistication, the hotel features a gumtree lined heated swimming pool, a diversity of modern dining, bar and lounge options — taste Mayu’s signature à la carte dining experience, relax and feast in the brasserie-style Ilkari Restaurant or let time tick by with cocktails, music and culinary temptations in the Walpa Lobby Bar — and a significant Aboriginal art collection at Mulgara Gallery.
+Providing guests with 5-star sophistication, the hotel features: a gumtree lined heated swimming pool; a significant Aboriginal art collection at Mulgara Gallery; and a diversity of modern dining, bar and lounge options—taste Mayu’s signature à la carte dining experience, relax and feast in the brasserie-style Ilkari Restaurant or let time tick by with cocktails, music and culinary temptations in the Walpa Lobby Bar.

 Kata Tjuta (The Olgas)